sokil/php-mongo/README.md

 $client = new Client($dsn);
 ```

-Format of DSN used to connect to server described in [PHP manual](http://www.php.net/manual/en/mongo.connecting.php).
+Format of DSN used to connect to server is described in [PHP manual](http://www.php.net/manual/en/mongo.connecting.php).
-To connect to localhost use next DSN:
+To connect to localhost, use next DSN:
 ```
 mongodb://127.0.0.1
 ```
-To connect to replica set use next DSN:
+To connect to replica set, use next DSN:
 ```
 mongodb://server1.com,server2.com/?replicaSet=replicaSetName
 ```

 #### Pool of connections

-If you have few connections you may prefer connection pool instead of managing different connections.
+If you have few connections, you may prefer connection pool instead of managing different connections.
 Use `\Sokil\Mongo\ClientPool` instance to initialize pool object:

 ```php
 <?php